SiliconLabs/bluetooth_applications/bluetooth_hid_keyboard/readme.md

 ## Usage
 This section gives a brief description of the general usage.

-On the host device, open Bluetooth settings and find the device which is called "Silabs KB".
+On the host device, open Bluetooth settings and find the device which is called "HID KB".
 Host device may ask the user to accept pairing, which is necessary for keyboard operation.
 After the device is connected and paired successfully, press PB0 to send a character.
-To activate the Caps lock modifier keep PB0 pressed simultaneously.
+To activate the Caps lock modifier keep PB1 pressed simultaneously.
 Open a program on the host device where keystrokes can appear.

 This example was tested on Android 9, Windows 10 and iOS 13.